Sajmooooon/ppds/README.md

-# ppds
-Repozitár predmetu PPDS
+# PPDS 06
+Seventh assignment from the PPDS course.

+# Description
+In this assignment, we implemented a scheduler.